sarukuku/dependency-checker/README.md

 # Third-Party Dependency Checker
 A command line tool that checks your web page's dependencies, what percentage of them are cross-origin or cross-domain and who's in control of them.

+## How to install
+Clone or download the repository and run `yarn` in it.

+## Dependencies
+The app has been tested only on a macOS High Sierra and has the followind dependencies:
+- availability of `/bin/bash`
+- availability of `yarn` command on `/bin/bash`
+- availability of `whois`command on `/bin/bash`
+- node version >= 9.3.0
+- a good network connection

 ## How to use
 Basic test.
 ```